 The leaves are made into a paste or poultice used against skin inflammations, including itchy skin and skin eruptions generally.
 A cough syrup is made from the fruit.

-New plants can be raised from seed, but are mostly propagated from cuttings and using air-layering (circumposing) techniques, because seed-grown trees do not always inherit the characteristics of the parent.
+New plants can be raised from seed, but are mostly propagated from cuttings and using air-layering (circumposing) techniques because seed-grown trees do not always inherit the characteristics of the parent.

-Preforms best on rich, free-draining loam and sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 5.5 to 7.5 and on sites with full to partial sun exposure.
+Performs best on rich, free-draining loam and sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 5.5 to 7.5 and on sites with full to partial sun exposure.
 It has good tolerance to limestone soils, but poor tolerance to shade conditions.

 It is listed as a weed in at least one reference publication, however, there does not appear to be any record of it anywhere as a serious weed.
 It is assessed as a low weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment project (HPWRA).